drshahizan/software-engineering/materials/sec01/mod8.md

 Don't forget to hit the :star: if you like this repo.

 <!---
-Module X: XXX
+Module 8: XXX

 Group XXXX
 1. XXXX
 2. XXXX
-3. XXXX
+3. CHAI YU TONG
 4. XXXX

 -->